Batch file format

 custom_id

 : The same as the value in the request.
-Use this to match responses to requests.
+Use this to match responses to requests.response

-if the request succeeded, else the same HTTP error code as if this request was interactive.
+if the request succeeded, else the same HTTP error code as if this request was interactive.body

 : The same as the body of an interactive response.

-It is easy to create a batch input file.
-Exactly how depends on how your workflow.
+Creating a batch input file is straightforward.
+The exact approach depends on your workflow.
 The following code snippets get you started.